dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/msi-code-check-digit-calculation.md

 permalink: /parameters/reference/barcode-format-specification/msi-code-check-digit-calculation.html
 ---

 # MSICodeCheckDigitCalculation

-`MSICodeCheckDigitCalculation` defines the scheme used for calculating a check digit of an MSI barcode.
+Parameter `MSICodeCheckDigitCalculation` defines the scheme used for calculating a check digit of an MSI barcode.

 ## Example

 ```json
 {